 You can preview a page by clicking on the preview page icon next to the save button.
-It will open up the page in a new tab, and should work for public, and unlisted pages.
+It will open up the page in a new tab, and works for Public and Hidden (unlisted) pages.

 When pages are created, they will go live instantly.
-If you do not want your page to go live, make sure to switch the "live" setting to off:
+If you do not want your page to go live, make sure the page is set to Hidden.

-To unlist a published doc, go to the dropdown next to the save button and toggle Published? off.
+To unlist a published doc, go to the Public/Hidden dropdown and ensure that it's set to Hidden.

 There is no confirmation box when unlisting pages.
 Changes will take effect immediately.

 Hidden pages are hidden from the site navigation, but users with direct links will still be able to access the pages.

 Click the three dot menu above your page's title and select the Edit Metadata option.
 The Page Slug section is located at the bottom of the Edit Metadata pop-up menu, where you can edit the page URL.
 Don't forget to hit OK to save the change.

 - A three dot menu where you can duplicate the page, move the page to another category, or delete the page.
 If the page has any related subpages, you'll need to move or delete the subpages in order to delete the page